 Are people using voice search when on the go?

-BrightLocal ran an analysis into local voice search where they found that 46% of voice searches were for local businesses.
+BrightLocal ran an analysis into local voice search where they found that 46% of voice search users look for a local business on a daily basis.
 The most common request was to make reservations or to find out what products or services a business offers.
-Users finding an answer which satisfies their voice search query has led to a sharp increase of users returning to voice-activated searches, relying on it whilst on the move.
+This shows that by users finding an answer, that satisfies their voice search query, there has been a sharp increase of users returning to voice-activated searches, relying on it whilst on the move.

 How do people find local businesses on mobile?

 Local businesses are found through the use of terms such as ‘near me’ and semantically-related terms.
 That said, when compared to other search queries, “near me” queries constitute a relatively small part of local search volume in comparison to branded search.
 However, these searches are clear signals of local intent.